 Keep in mind this is essentially 2 months of grace period for your business.
 If you are unable to keep your business open and revenues coming in, it may make more sense to lay off employees so they can access the improved unemployment benefits instead.
 Consider your current circumstances and how resilient your business is and speak with a business counselor or local lender about options.

 Click here to learn more.
 To apply, contact your local bank.
-Both the Women’s Business Center and the Small Business Development Center can point you to an approved lender as well.
-At the moment, Hawthorn Bank, Central Bank, Bank of Missouri, Simmons Bank, and Callaway Bank are all approved SBA lenders but more may be added so check your local lender first.
+Both the Women's Business Center and the Small Business Development Center can point you to an approved lender as well.
+At the moment, Bank of America, Hawthorn Bank, Central Bank, Bank of Missouri, Simmons Bank, and Callaway Bank are all approved SBA lenders but more may be added so check your local lender first.